danielloader/kubernetes-sdlc/README.md

 1. You make a change to a YAML file(s) and commit your changes and push them to a git repository.
 1. The fluxCD source controller periodically pulls the repository from git.
-1. The fluxCD kustomize and helm controllers run dry run applies looking for changes if the source commit hash changes.
+1. The fluxCD kustomize and helm controllers run dry run speculative applies looking for changes if the source commit hash changes.
 1. Any changes detected get reconciled with any sub-object in the cluster that the root controller controls.
 1. These reconciled states are now visible to the developer in their local IDE or kubernetes resource viewer _(k9s, lens etc)_.